PublicSatanicVoid/WindowsPowerWash/README.md

 PowerWash modifies various aspects of your Windows installation.
 Instead of compromising performance for power efficiency, it configures your system to compromise power efficiency for low latency and high performance.
 (Note: Many of the changes intentionally do not apply when on battery)

 Current features include:
-- Running Microsoft's built-in system file integrity checks to repair any corrupted system files
+- Running Microsoft's built-in [system file integrity checks](https://support.microsoft.com/en-us/topic/use-the-system-file-checker-tool-to-repair-missing-or-corrupted-system-files-79aa86cb-ca52-166a-92a3-966e85d4094e) to repair any corrupted system files
-- Installing Group Policy editor, which presents a straightforward and well-documented interface to make system changes without manually editing the registry.
+- Installing [Group Policy editor](https://learn.microsoft.com/en-us/previous-versions/windows/it-pro/windows-server-2012-r2-and-2012/dn265982(v=ws.11)), which presents a straightforward and well-documented interface to make system changes without manually editing the registry.
 Group Policy editor is a Microsoft product but does not come installed by default on Home editions of Windows.
 - Disabling the high precision event timer (may improve DPC latency on some systems)
 - Disabling network adapter packet coalescing (can improve DPC latency for `ndis.sys`/`tcpip.sys`)
 - Disabling automatic Windows updates (background updates can consume resources and automatic install/restart is often not wanted)